iconify/documentation/documents/pages/sources/bundles/index.md

 ## Offline use

-Icon bundles is the easiest way to make Iconify implementations that rely on API, such as [SVG framework](../../implementations/svg-framework/index.md) and [React component](../../implementations/react-with-api/index.md), work without internet access.
+Icon bundle is the easiest way to make Iconify implementations that rely on API, such as [SVG framework](../../implementations/svg-framework/index.md) and [React component](../../implementations/react-with-api/index.md), work without the internet access.
 Instead of loading icon data from API, you can provide icon by loading icon bundle.

 ## Speed up loading